Share This Article

 May 6, 2026

-Jisoo (지수) made her Met Gala debut on May 4 in custom Dior, turning a long running ambassador relationship into something bigger than another luxury campaign beat.
-According to Billboard's red carpet report, the BLACKPINK star told Vogue's carpet hosts it was her first Met Gala and said the look took four to five hours to pull together.
-That quote matters because Jisoo did not arrive as a surprise guest orbiting somebody else's spotlight.
-She arrived as one of fashion's safest global bets, wearing a custom house look and archival Cartier jewelry at the industry's most symbolic exclusive stage.
+Jisoo (지수) made her Met Gala debut on May 4 in custom Dior, turning a long-running ambassador relationship into something bigger than another luxury campaign beat.
+According to Vogue's Met Gala coverage, the BLACKPINK star marked her first appearance at the event in a glimmering pink Dior gown with archival Cartier jewelry, while her red-carpet interview confirmed the full look took four to five hours to pull together.
+That detail matters because Jisoo did not arrive as a surprise guest orbiting somebody else's spotlight.
+She arrived as one of fashion's safest global bets at the industry's most symbolic exclusive stage.
 For a celebrity who has spent years dominating campaigns, this was the moment the fashion calendar finally caught up with the image economy around her, in full view of the audience that decides what fashion canon looks like.

 Jisoo's Dior look did exactly what a Met Gala debut should do

 Jisoo's Met Gala debut worked because the clothes told a clear story before anybody had to explain it.
-As reported by Teen Vogue, her custom Dior look used sequins and floral detailing to match the 2026 dress code, "Fashion Is Art," while Billboard confirmed she finished it with a vintage Cartier necklace.
-Vogue Arabia's coverage added that the gown was a strapless, backless column silhouette embroidered with a garden scene, which helps explain why the look landed as polished instead of overly theatrical.
+As reported by Teen Vogue, her custom Dior look used sequins and floral detailing to match the 2026 dress code, "Fashion Is Art," and Teen Vogue noted she finished it with Cartier Collection pieces including a circa-1905 choker and 1948 ear clips.
+Vogue's coverage added that the gown was a strapless, backless column silhouette embroidered with a garden scene, which helps explain why the look landed as polished instead of overly theatrical.
 That balance is harder than it looks at the Met.
 Plenty of stars show up chasing virality and end up wearing a concept instead of a fit.
 Jisoo went the other way.
 The softness, the floral texture, and the archival jewelry all stayed inside her established visual language, but the scale of the event made that restraint feel expensive rather than safe.

 This debut confirms Jisoo's fashion status is no longer just campaign deep

-Jisoo has been a major luxury fashion presence for years, but the Met Gala gives that status a different kind of public proof.
-We already saw her move beyond standard ambassador optics in our coverage of Jisoo's Canneseries Rising Star award, where film and television validation started catching up with her image power.
-On the fashion side, NextShark previously reported that influencer analytics firm Lefty ranked her as New York Fashion Week's top influencer with $8 million in earned media value, largely tied to her Tommy Hilfiger appearance.
-That matters here because the Met Gala is not just another front row moment.
+Jisoo has spent years inside fashion's highest orbit, but the Met Gala gives that status a different kind of public proof.
+We saw her move beyond standard ambassador optics in our coverage of Jisoo's Canneseries Rising Star award, where film and television validation started catching up with her image power, and this week's Karina Met Gala analysis showed how Korean luxury ambassadors are landing house storytelling on the carpet.
+According to Vogue, the Dior look leaned into the house's Impressionist history through a garden-embroidered column dress, while Teen Vogue highlighted a circa-1905 Cartier choker and 1948 ear clips that made the styling feel museum-ready rather than expensive.
+That matters here because the Met Gala is not just another front-row moment.
 It is the event that turns brand alignment into canon.
-Once an ambassador becomes a recurring reference point for fashion's biggest night, the conversation shifts from who represents a label to who actually defines its public glamour.
+Once an ambassador can carry a house story, archival jewelry, and a first-time Met debut without looking overwhelmed by the room, the conversation shifts from influence to fashion authority.

 What comes next after Jisoo's first Met Gala

-Jisoo's first Met Gala does not need to be framed as a single night victory lap.
+Jisoo's first Met Gala does not need to be framed as a single-night victory lap.
 It looks more like the formal start of a new tier.
-Her solo brand has already been strong enough to keep her central inside BLACKPINK's wider orbit, and her fashion visibility keeps expanding even when she is not in the middle of a music cycle.
-That is why this debut felt so quiet and so definitive at the same time.
-Nobody had to sell the idea that she belonged there.
-The room, the brand, and the media coverage all treated it like overdue business.
-If the last few years were about proving Jisoo could carry luxury fashion attention across campaigns, magazine covers, and fashion weeks, the Met Gala just gave that run its cleanest shorthand yet.
-She is no longer adjacent to fashion's top tier.
-She is part of the guest list that defines it.
+Her solo brand has already been strong enough to keep her central inside BLACKPINK's wider orbit, and our look at Lisa's Met Gala history showed how much sustained fashion attention the group now commands before Jisoo even stepped onto the carpet.
+According to Vogue's debut coverage, the Dior booking felt like overdue business rather than a surprise arrival.
+Teen Vogue's jewelry breakdown made the same point, noting that Cartier put a circa-1905 choker and 1948 ear clips behind the look.
+That is why this debut felt quiet and definitive at the same time.
+If the last few years were about proving Jisoo could carry luxury fashion attention across campaigns, magazine covers, and fashion weeks, the Met Gala just gave that run its clearest shorthand yet.
+She is part of the guest list that now helps define fashion's top tier.